 References - Reference information is captured on ATTACHMENT H. Respondent should complete the reference information portion of the ATTACHMENT H which includes the name, address, and telephone number of the client facility and the name, title, and phone/fax numbers of a person who may be contacted for further information if the State elects to do so.
-The rest of ATTACHMENT H should be completed by the reference and either mailed or emailed DIRECTLY to the State.
+The rest of ATTACHMENT H should be completed by the reference and emailed DIRECTLY to the State.
 The State should receive three (3) ATTACHMENT H’s from clients for whom the Respondent has provided products and/or services that are the same or similar to those products and/or services requested in this RFP.
 The State prefers references from state or highway patrols and from municipalities/agencies that are similar in size to the Indiana State Police (ISP).
 ATTACHMENT H should be submitted to idoareferences@idoa.in.gov or mailed to the address listed in section 1.8 of the RFP.
 Attachment H should be submitted by the proposal submission due date listed in Section 1.24 of the RFP.
 Please provide the customer information for each reference.